doric2000/Email-Spoofing/README.md

 - Baruh Ifraimov - 208526012

 ## Disclaimer
 This project is for educational purposes only.
 Do not use it for malicious activities.
 The authors are not responsible for any misuse of this script.
+Be warned!